58.5% of Google searches now end without a single click.

 Online-only businesses including e-commerce sites, SaaS platforms, and digital service providers compete purely in organic listings and need content that addresses every stage of the buyer journey.

-Over the long haul, SEO has proven to deliver far better ROI than Paid Ads, even in 2026.
+Over the long haul, SEO has proven to deliver far better ROI than paid ads, even in 2026.

 Step 2: Match Your Goals to Search Intent with Targeted Keywords

 Search intent is the why behind every query, and Google has gotten remarkably good at interpreting it.
+Miss the intent and your page won’t rank, no matter how well-written it is.

 “LLMs like ChatGPT or Google’s AI Overviews are lazy shoppers who love ‘Best of’ listicles because they bundle popular options into easy recommendations.
 The result is a self-reinforcing loop where brands that already have visibility keep getting cited, while smaller alternatives stay invisible.”